What we do - Goals & Purpose of the RTS

 The industry’s most talented individuals give us an insight into the work that goes into making cutting edge contemporary TV.
 From Government ministers and CEOs to workshops with great runners, our events look at every part of the business.

-Each year, we offer Television Production and Technology bursaries to help those from less affluent backgrounds get a foothold in the industry and Masterclass sessions bring together students, academics and industry heads.
+Each year, we offer Television Production and Journalism, and Digital Innovation bursaries to help those from less affluent backgrounds get a foothold in the industry, while our Masterclass sessions bring together students, academics and industry heads.

-Global television leaders gather to discuss what the future holds for television at our London Conference or the RTS Cambridge Convention.
+Global television leaders gather to discuss what the future holds for television at our RTS Cambridge and London Conventions.

-Originally founded as the Television Society in 1927, the Society was granted its Royal title in 1966 and HRH The Prince of Wales became Patron of the RTS in 1997.
+Originally founded as the Television Society in 1927, the Society was granted its Royal title in 1966 and the former Prince of Wales became Patron of the RTS in 1997.

 Today, 15 regional and national groups curate lively events and awards around the UK and Ireland, from Glasgow to Galway.